bp2008/ui3/README.md

 ### Blue Iris 4.x Users

-Blue Iris 4.8.6.3 shipped with [UI3-70](https://github.com/bp2008/ui3/releases/tag/70), but you can update to [UI3-77](https://github.com/bp2008/ui3/releases/tag/77) for a few improvements.
+The last Blue Iris 4 release (4.8.6.3) shipped with [UI3-70](https://github.com/bp2008/ui3/releases/tag/70), but you can update to [UI3-77](https://github.com/bp2008/ui3/releases/tag/77) for a few improvements.
 Things will begin breaking if you update beyond UI3-77 on a Blue Iris 4.x installation.